 Whatever your case may be, Arete Recovery is ready to help you with the resources you may need to start your very own addiction recovery story.

 Substance Abuse and Mental Health Services Administration, (July,2017).National Directory of Drug and Alcohol Abuse Treatment Facilities 2017.
-Substance Abuse and Mental Health Services Administration.
-Retrieved March, 2018 from from https://www.samhsa.gov/data/sites/default/files/2017%20SA%20Directory.pdf
+Substance Abuse and Mental Health Services Administration. from https://www.samhsa.gov/data/sites/default/files/2017%20SA%20Directory.pdf

 Investopedia, (n,d).Preferred Provider Organization – PPO.
-Investopedia.
-Retrieved March, 2018 from from https://www.investopedia.com/terms/p/preferred-provider-organization.asp
+Investopedia. from https://www.investopedia.com/terms/p/preferred-provider-organization.asp